Augustus De Morgan: Spiritualism

 Later in his life, De Morgan developed an interest in spiritualism.
 Initially intrigued by clairvoyance, he conducted paranormal investigations with the American medium Maria Hayden.
 The results of these investigations are documented in the book From Matter to Spirit: The Result of Ten Years Experience in Spirit Manifestations (1863), written by Sophia De Morgan and published anonymously to avoid repercussions.

 Sophia was likely a convinced spiritualist, but De Morgan himself was neither a firm believer nor a skeptic.
 He maintained that the methodology of the physical sciences does not automatically exclude psychic phenomena, suggesting that such phenomena might eventually be explained by natural forces not yet identified by physicists.
 In the preface to From Matter to Spirit (1863), De Morgan writes:

 Thinking it very likely that the universe may contain a few agencies – say half a million – about which no man knows anything, I can not but suspect that a small proportion of these agencies – say five thousand – may be severally competent to the production of all the [spiritualist] phenomena, or may be quite up to the task among them.
 The physical explanations which I have seen are easy, but miserably insufficient: the spiritualist hypothesis is sufficient, but ponderously difficult.
 Time and thought will decide, the second asking the first for more results of trial.

 De Morgan was one of the first notable scientists in Britain to take an interest in the study of spiritualism, influencing William Crookes to also study spiritualism.

 Legacy

 The headquarters of the London Mathematical Society are called De Morgan House, and the top prize awarded by the Society is the De Morgan Medal.

 The student society of the Mathematics Department of University College London is called the Augustus De Morgan Society.

+The lunar crater De Morgan is named after him.

+Collections

 De Morgan's extensive library of mathematical and scientific works, many historical, was acquired by Samuel Jones-Loyd for the University of London and is now part of the Senate House Libraries collection.

-The lunar crater De Morgan is named after him.
+The London Mathematical Society's archive (up until 1994) is held in University College London (UCL) Special Collections.
+The collection primarily contains letters to Thomas Archer Hirst, but also includes correspondence to other European mathematicians.
+UCL holds around 150 rare books from the Society which focus on the history of mathematics and were published between 1701 - 1850.
+UCL holds letters from James Smith to Hepworth Dixon, editor of The Athenaeum, arguing against De Morgan's theory on the quadrature of the circle.